robert/robert.github.com/_drafts/logging-efficiency.md

     """
     output = ""
     for register in gameboy.registers:
-        # Do lots of work...
+        # Do lots of work that takes a long time...
         # ...
         # ...